nickesc/modpack-lock/README.md

 }
 ```

-> ### [!IMPORTANT] Don't commit binaries
+> [!IMPORTANT] Don't commit binaries
 >
-> Use `modpack-lock -g` to automatically update your `.gitignore` file with rules to ignore modpack contents, with exceptions for any files that are not Modrinth-hosted:
+> Use `modpack-lock -g` to automatically update your `.gitignore` file with rules to ignore modpack contents, with exceptions for any files that are not hosted by Modrinth:
 >
 > ```txt
 > # .gitignore